jalp14/Euphoria/README.md

 # Plan 2018 - 2019

+Well I did not anticipate that my group project will takme most of my time -_- And now I have exams :|

+Development will continue after my exams

 Display Music library in a list -> Done!

 Setup floating player to show current track -> Done!